 - Remove the stems and seeds of the chilis, then soak all the chilis in warm water for 15-20 minutes or until soft.
 Or microwave the chilis with water on high for 3 minutes.
 Carefully drain the hot liquid, pat dries the chilis, and use kitchen scissors to cut the soaked chilis into 1-inch pieces and place them in the mortar.

 - On a small skillet, toast white peppercorn, coriander, cumin, and fennel seeds on medium heat until fragrant.
-Once you hear a few seeds popping from the pan, turn the heat off and remove them from the pan, let them cool.
+Once you hear a few seeds popping from the pan, turn the heat off, remove them, and let them cool.
 Once cooled, use a spice grinder to turn it into powder.
 Set aside for pounding in a minute.

-- Add all the ingredients into a small food processor and blend until your paste is smooth.
+- Add all the ingredients into a small food processor and blend until a smooth paste forms.
 Add a very tiny amount of water if your paste is too dry.
-You shouldn't need to, but don't use more than two tablespoons for the recipe.
+You shouldn't need to but don't use more than two tablespoons for the recipe.

 - Remove the paste for use.
 Done!
-Store unused paste in a glass jar, in the fridge for up to 10 days, and in the freezer for up to 3-4 months.
+Store unused paste in a glass jar, in the fridge for up to 10 days, and in the freezer for 4-6 months.

 - On a small skillet, toast white peppercorn, coriander, cumin, and fennel seeds on medium heat until fragrant.
-Once you hear a few seeds popping from the pan, turn the heat off and remove them from the pan, let them cool.
+Once you hear a few seeds popping from the pan, turn the heat off, remove them, and let them cool.
 Once cooled, use a spice grinder to turn it into powder.
 Set aside for pounding in a minute.

 - Add the chilis and salt into a mortar and pestle and pound into a paste.

-- Add garlic and shallot, you guess it, pound pound pound into a paste. (;
+- Add garlic and shallot, and kaffir lime zest; you guess it, pound away into a paste. (;

-- Add turmeric and the toasted ground spices.
+- Add turmeric and the ground toasted spices.
 Keep going.
-Almost done!
+You're building your biceps and forearm muscles! (; Almost done!

 Notes